ARTICLES

 A Beautiful Tradition

-Día de Los Muertos is a beautiful Mexican tradition.
+Día de Muertos is a beautiful Mexican tradition.
 It celebrates life rather than death.
 It celebrates all near and dear who have moved on to the next and are, in a way, still with us.
 It is wonderful that this tradition is recognized by more and more people outside Mexico as well, copying parts of it, but always with the same intention and spirit.
 And with a lot of those gorgeous marigold flowers.

-Día de Los Muertos All Over the World
+Día de Muertos All Over the World

-In the small world where we live it is inevitable that eye-catching festivities such as Día de Los Muertos get noticed by copy-cats.
-Especially since this day coincides with the Roman-Catholic holiday All Soul's Day (2 November).
+In the small world where we live, it is inevitable that eye-catching festivities such as Día de Muertos get noticed by copy-cats.
+Especially since this day coincides with the Roman-Catholic holiday All Souls' Day (2 November).
 The ideas and icons of this holiday have migrated with Mexicans who have spread across the globe, mostly to the United States.
 Mexican-style Day of the Dead celebrations occur in major cities in Australia, New Zealand, Fiji, and Indonesia, complete with altars celebrating the deceased with flowers and gifts.
 Many also spend the day and ensuing night holding reunions at the cemetery, having feasts and merriment.

 Marigold Elsewhere

 Fun fact: There is a misconception that marigolds originate from India.
-Not because of the same miscalculation Columbus in 1492 when he thought he end up in India by sailing far enough to the West and therefore named the first people he encountered in the Caribbean 'indians'.
+Not because of the same miscalculation as Columbus in 1492, when he thought he would end up in India by sailing far enough to the West and therefore named the first people he encountered in the Caribbean 'indians'.
 But the misconception is mainly because the marigold is so widespread in Indian too these days.
 They are used in Hindu religious ceremonies.
 Marigold is used as garlands to decorate village gods during the harvest festival, and it is a popular flower for making wedding garlands, the so-called 'Jaimala'.

 Why Marigold Is the One Flower for Día de los Muertos Image by @the_witch_6.6.6